Natedaug/BillyProgramming/README.md

 - No way buddy, I think I am starting to git the hang of this.
 Nothing to be afraid of.

+-I was wishing I had this at work, I was doing a little reading on z shell for PC.
+Seems possible.

+- I am adding the add, commit, push.
+Still not sure what git add is doing.Is that kind of priming it to be committed?